esc to close

 Scope and Band Structure

-The 5 GHz spectrum is subdivided into U-NII bands under FCC Part 15 (Subpart E), each with distinct regulatory constraints.
-This classification is important for Wi-Fi device certification and deployment in the United States.
+The 5 GHz spectrum is subdivided into U-NII bands, each with distinct regulatory constraints.
+This classification is important for Wi-Fi device certification and deployment.

 Band Details